hellums/lacey-bacon/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe \-** Please provide a clear and concise description of what the problem is.
-For example, "I'm always frustrated when [...]"
+**Is your feature request related to a problem?**
+Please provide a clear and concise description of what the problem is.
+For example, "I'm always frustrated when..."

 **Describe the solution you'd like to see \-**
 Please provide a clear and concise description of what you want to happen.